JakkuSakura/wprs/README.md

 - `wprsd` sends a `DisplayConfig` message on connect (currently used by capture backends to advertise a best-effort DPI/scale).

+The `winit-wgpu` viewer backend periodically refreshes and re-sends local output information to the server (so scale changes from moving between monitors can be reflected without reconnecting).

 For the macOS fullscreen capture backend, wprsd detects the main display scale factor and reports it via both `DisplayConfig.scale_factor` and `SurfaceState.buffer_scale`.